SaladTechnologies/stable-audio-open/README.md

 The Gradio code is configured to listen on an IPv6 port for running on SaladCloud; use IPv4 for local runs and tests:

 demo.launch( server_name="[::]", server_port=8000 ), for IPv6 usage

 demo.launch( server_name="0.0.0.0", server_port=8000 ), for IPv4 usage

 # Deploy on SaladCloud

+## Create a container group with the following paramaters and access the app using the generated Access Domian Name:

 Image Source: saladtechnologies/richardx:0.0.3-stable (our prebuilt image or yours)